Matching Building and Terrain Heights

 ANSWER

 In Chief Architect, both the floor height of Floor 1 and the initial height of the terrain are given values of 0.
 However, the floor and the terrain are not actually at the same height.
 The program automatically raises the default floor height of Floor 1 up above the default terrain.
-This value varies depending on the type of foundation that you choose to build, and also according to the Subfloor Height Above Terrain value that you enter in the Terrain Specification dialog.
+This value varies depending on the type of foundation that you choose to build, as well as the Absolute Elevation options in X17 and newer or the Subfloor Height Above Terrain value in X16 and prior.

 Matching building and terrain heights